Soul Food

 Animal Sacrifice

 Sacrifice is the theme of Sunday’s readings.
-Sacrifice means the priestly ritual of “offering something (especially a life) to a deity” and thus lessen the deity’s wrath and violence.
+Sacrifice means the priestly ritual of “offering something (especially a life) to a deity.”
+Sacrifice is offered to gain the deity’s favor.
 The taking of sacrificed life in death rituals, is the primary ritual of the religion of Militarism and it is practiced throughout the Old Testament.
 It … Continue reading “Animal Sacrifice”

 The Challenge to Change Religion